Kaylaesmith1/activities-backend-api/README.md

 ![Create likes](images/create-like.png)

-The superuser can also edit or delete the like but entering into the form.
+The superuser can also edit or delete the like by entering into the form.
 The pre-populated fields can be changed and the information saved to update the likes on the backend as well as on the frontend.
 Deleting a like will erase this information from both the frontend and backend.

 ![Contact Edit Form](images/edit-like.png)